 5) vascular loops.

-007. In a gunshot wound, all zones of damage are distinguished, except for:
+007. In a gunshot wound, all damage zones are distinguished, except:

 3) areas of hemorrhage;